94yifanwu/twitter-backend/README.md

 #### any(keywordList) - OR -- Returns a list of postIds whose text contains any of the words in keywordList.

-option 1: use browser and enter: `http://localhost:5000/search-engine/search-any/profavery+tuffy`

-option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`
+`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`

 (`profavery OR tuffy` will return "3","1","10","6","11","5","4") (`test OR one` will return "15","16","9","14","11")

 #### all(keywordList) - AND -- Returns a list of postIds whose text contains all of the words in keywordList.

-option 1: use browser and enter: `http://localhost:5000/search-engine/search-all/profavery+tuffy`

-option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-all/profavery+tuffy'`
+`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-all/profavery+tuffy'`

 (`profavery AND tuffy` will return "5","11","10")

 #### exclude(includeList, excludeList) -- Returns a list of postIds whose text contains any of the words in includeList unless they also contain a word in excludeList.

-option 1: use browser and enter: `http://localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one`

-option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one'`
+`$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one'`

 (`profavery OR tuffy` AND `test OR one` will return "3","1","10","6","5","4")